SecuWatchdog/github-watcher/readme.md

 1. **Pushing Code Between 14:00-16:00**: The tool checks if code is pushed to repositories within the specified time frame (2:00 PM to 4:00 PM).

-2. **Creating a Team with the Prefix "hacker"**: It monitors the creation of teams and flags those with names starting with "hacker."
+2. **Creating a Team with the Prefix "hacker"**: It monitors the creation of teams created with the prefix "hacker" with "hacker."

 3. **Creating and Deleting a Repository in Less Than 10 Minutes**: The tool tracks the creation and deletion of